Calculate C3 variable J

 This is Equation 6 in Harley et al. (1992).
 (Note: this equation can be

-derived by solving the equation for Aj
+derived by solving the equation for Aj from the FvCB model for

-.
-However, this relationship holds true even when CO2 assimilation is
+J. However, this relationship holds true even when CO2 assimilation is

 not limited by RuBP regeneration.
 Hence, we distinguish between the actual

-and the maximum regeneration rate for a
+regeneration rate J_actual and the maximum regeneration rate for a

-given incident light level J
+given incident light level J.)

 This equation can be rewritten by using a 1D diffusion equation to replace

-with Cc = Ci - An / gmc
+Cc with Cc = Ci - An / gmc and then solving for the mesophyll

 conductance.
 The result is Equation 7 in Harley et al. (1992), which we do not